 We took the first ferry scheduled to leave San Pedro towards Avalon on a Monday morning.
-We got to Avalon in about an hour.
+The ferry arrived in Avalon in about an hour later.
 We had breakfast at Original Jack’s Country Kitchen, a moderately priced (for Avalon) diner style restaurant.
 After a hefty breakfast, we walked up a big hill to get to the trailhead.
 It was about a mile walk from the dock to the official start of the trail.
 Since we were walking with all our camping gear on our backs, we started counting our miles trekked from the harbor.

 It can be a bit tricky to get to the trailhead.
 We walked uphill, following a paved road, with the ocean to our left.
 You’ll see a bunch of people riding golf carts on this road.
 After about a mile, we saw a dirt trail on our right, with a wooden sign that read Trans-Catalina Trail.
 From there, it was just one foot after the other, following a clearly marked trail.

 Just a few hours into the hike, we followed the trail through a gate to a fenced area.
 We turned the corner to find wild bison roaming the land.
 Bison are known to be gentle giants, but we were still glad to have a tall fence between us and them.
 Even though they are not known to attack humans, it’s important to stay a safe distance away from them and all wild animals on Catalina Island.
 Bison are huge creatures that can jump over 6 feet and run as fast as 35 mph, so be cautious when you encounter them.

 The Bison of Santa Catalina